About Me

 Abstract: We estimate the aggregate impacts of court-ordered iron ore mining bans in India and consider the counterfactual welfare gains from an alternative policy to the ban.
 The local sectoral ban is a command-and-control (CAC) policy that is commonly applied to natural resource settings, usually when the regulator has a signal of widespread non-compliance.
 The Supreme Court of India imposed bans on iron ore mining and outbound iron ore trade in two states in response to reports that mines operated under fake environmental permits and underpaid mining royalties.
 Using firm-level industrial survey data, mine-level output data, and bilateral mine-to-firm auction data, we decompose the bans’ effects into trade, production networks, and local labor demand channels.
 Our results indicate persistent declines in employment, capital stock, and borrowing by iron-consuming plants, despite the temporary duration of the ban.
 These findings highlight the economic spillovers caused by CAC policies, especially in industries that are upstream in the supply chain.

-Forward Guidance, Speculation, and Liquidity Shortfalls in an OTC Carbon Credit Market
+Market Design, Forward Guidance, and Investment Decisions in a Carbon Credit Market

 with Luis Alvarez, Victor Orestes, and Thiago Silva